Understanding Personal Injury Claims

 When to Hire a Personal Injury Lawyer

 You should consider hiring a personal injury lawyer if you were injured in any way by the negligent or wrongful conduct of another.
-Personal injury cases can be very complex, and the process of filing a claim can be lengthy, complicated, and expensive.
-An attorney from Bauer & Metro, P.C. can help ease the stress you are under and guide you through the process with as little hassle as possible.
+Personal injury claims can be very complex, and the process of filing a claim can be lengthy, complicated, and expensive.
+An attorney from Bauer & Metro, P.C. can help ease your stress and guide you through the process with as little hassle as possible.

-Our Hilton Head personal injury attorneys are prepared to help you with your case.
-The sooner you get in touch with us, the sooner we can answer your questions, address your concerns, and begin building a powerful, persuasive case on your behalf.
+Our Hilton Head personal injury attorneys are prepared to help you with your claim.
+The sooner you contact us, the sooner we can answer your questions, address your concerns, and build a robust, persuasive claim.
 In South Carolina, you have just three years from the date of injury to file a personal injury lawsuit (in most cases), so we urge you to contact us without delay.